segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

 On Change - You can `.set` when the data changes, for example, when a user updates an account field on your website.

-Scheduled job - You can run scheduled scripts (hourly, nightly that pull data from your database and send it to Segment.
+Scheduled job - You can run scheduled scripts hourly or nightly that pull data from your database and send it to Segment.
 This is a totally fine approach, even if you load the same data in every night.